renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/Oracle_Database.md

 - **Complexity**: Oracle is not recommended to use when the users are not technically savvy and have limited technical skills required to deal with the Oracle Database.
 It is also not advised to use if the company is looking for a database with limited functionality and easy to use.

 - **Cost**: The price of Oracle products is very high in comparison to other databases.
-Therefore users are more likely to choose other less expensive options such as MS docs.SQL Server, MySQL, etc.
+Therefore users are more likely to choose other less expensive options such as MS SQL Server, MySQL, etc.

 - **Difficult to manage**: Oracle databases are often much more complex and difficult in terms of the management of certain activities.